mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 $$\begin{align*}\text{Total} &:= \lim_{n \rightarrow \infty} P\left(1-\frac{r}{n}\right)^{tn} \\ &= P \lim_{n \rightarrow \infty} \left(1-\frac{r}{n}\right)^{nt} \\ &= Pe^{rt} && \text{Theorem 1} \end{align*}$$

-If we assume that the rate $r$ is fixed, then we can create a variable $x := rt$ that is a function only of the time $t$.
+If we assume that the rate, $r$, is fixed, then we can create a variable $x := rt$ that is a function only of time, $t$.
 The equation then becomes:

 $$\text{Total} = Pe^x$$